 Filing bankruptcy is a strictly personal decision.
 The ratio of a debtor's assets to liabilities is an important factor.
 The type of debt a debtor has is another factor.
 A debtor cannot discharge all debts.
 So, it is very important to determine before any filing whether certain types of your debts may be "nondischargeable" in a bankruptcy proceeding (see Q. 11-5 below).
 The effect bankruptcy might have on your credit rating, ability to borrow in the future, or reputation may be important.
 The impact bankruptcy might have on prior transfers of money or property may be a factor.
 The need to cure mortgage debt arrearages might be important.
-The desire to retain nonexempt property in the future might also be a factor.
+The desire to retain nonexempt property might also be a factor.
 The decision as to whether and when to file a bankruptcy petition should be based upon the facts of each debtor's individual case.
+The debtor's income source is also important.
+Consider whether the debtor is judgment proof - is their only income source protected from garnishment or seizure (VA benefits or Social Security).
+Are all their assets exempt under state law such that a creditor could not seize any belongings?